-We are looking for as wide a range of people, from experts in investigation to members of the public - including those who have never been connected to a patient safety incident - to share their views on how and when the healthcare system should investigate and respond to Serious Incidents.
+Between March and June 2018, we held a range of engagement activities, including an online survey, asking people to share their views on how and when the healthcare system should investigate and respond to Serious Incidents.

 The responses we received are informing the development of the Patient Safety Incident Response Framework that will replace the Serious Incident framework in order to provide national guidance on the systems, processes and behaviours providers, commissioners and oversight bodies are expected to adopt to ensure we respond appropriately when things go wrong.

 Engagement questionnaire and supporting documents